dmartine/TNRIS-workshop/web/wab_custom_widget.md

   ```

 4. Click the config.json file associated with the application and add the uri
-  to include the widget on line 72.
+   and JSON below to include the widget.
+You can replace the first widget on line 27 "uri": "widget/Scalebar/Widget",
   ```json
   "uri": "widgets/SimpleGraphic/Widget",
         "position": {